ataravior/ataravior/README.md

 ### 💡 **About Me:**
 <p align="left">
   I’m a DevOps Engineer who loves automating workflows, designing scalable cloud solutions, and ensuring smooth CI/CD pipelines.
-  I enjoy working with cutting-edge tools like Kubernetes, Docker, and OpenShift, and I’m always eager to explore new technologies and solve complex challenges.
+  I enjoy working with cutting-edge tools like Kubernetes, Docker, OpenShift, and Ansible, and I’m always eager to explore new technologies and solve complex challenges.
 </p>

 ---